Blueguy0301/Megane-next/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## User Previlages

-1 : User is a guest

-2 : User is registered

-3 : User is a store Owner

-4 : User is an admin

 ## To do:

 1. Logo